jerilynzheng/al-folio/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
 ---
-**Hello!**
+##### **Hello!** <br /><br />

-Hi, my name is Jerilyn, and I'm currently a thrid-year student at Cornell University's School of Engineering, majoring in Computer Science and minoring in Math.
-I'm a Bay Area native but have also lived on the East Coast and in Beijing, China.
+##### Hi, my name is Jerilyn, and I'm currently a student at Cornell University's School of Engineering, majoring in Computer Science and minoring in Math.
+I'm a Bay Area native but have also lived on the East Coast and in Beijing, China.  <br /><br />

-My primary interest is the intersection between technology and people, especially the positive impact and change that this convergence can bring on individual stories and lives.
-I'm passionate about culture: within different communities, through languages and social interactions, via digital information sharing, and even popular culture.
+##### My primary interest is the intersection between technology and people, especially the positive impact and change that this convergence can bring on individual stories and lives.
+I'm passionate about culture: within different communities, through languages and social interactions, via digital information sharing, and even popular culture.  <br /><br />

-In high school, I was the varsity coxswain for Deerfield Academy's crew team, leading my boat to a New England Championship and a finals appearance at the national championship.
-In my free time, I enjoy running, reading, and finding the best new place to eat.
+##### In my free time, I enjoy running, reading, and finding the best new place to eat.